JudeanPF/judeanpf.github.io/_posts/2015-02-26-about-palestinian-refugees.md

 ---
 layout: post
-title: "About the Palestinian "
+title: "About the Palestinian 'Refugees "
 published: true
 ---